TechJunkie is a BOX20 Media Company

 Scroll to the bottom of your Inbox page and find the Details link in the bottom right.

 In recent security events, you will see all your logins.
-The page will show what browser was used, the IP address and the date and time.
+The page will show what browser was used, the IP address, and the date and time.
 Check through this to see if you notice anything suspicious.
-As far as I know, this data is collected and stored by Google on every login meaning that even a seasoned hacker wouldn’t be able to fake it.
+This data is collected and stored by Google on every login meaning that even a seasoned hacker wouldn’t be able to fake it.

 You can also check the Google Security page, scroll to Your Devices, and see what has logged in and where.